 It can be a good choice if you want a single agency to handle both the tasks, link building, and SEO, rather than working with multiple agencies.

-Their link building is part of a comprehensive SEO plan; you will get link support for overall site growth and the strategy that aligns with site improvements.
+Their link building is part of a thorough SEO plan; you will get link support for overall site growth and the strategy that aligns with site improvements.

 What makes them different is that they handle SEO and links together, reducing effort.